-Ciel and Lizzie have always been perfect foils to each other, both before and after the reveal that Lizzie is an excellent swordswoman since her introduction shows how utterly spoiled and childish she was despite being a year older than Ciel because she is a normal nobel child while he is more reserved and mature as a result of his past trauma and his new responsibilites as a nobel.
-Bonus points since while acting much younger than she is made Lizzie an little more than an annoying child to Ciel and the audience out of universe, Ciel is seen the same way by some of the people he works with in universe because he keeps acting much older than he really is.
+Ciel and Lizzie have always been perfect foils to each other, both before and after the reveal that Lizzie is an excellent swordswoman.
+Her introduction shows how utterly spoiled and childish she was, despite being a year older than Ciel because she is a normal noble child, while he is more reserved and mature as a result of his past trauma and his new responsibilities as a noble.
+Bonus points since while acting much younger than she is made Lizzie and little more than an annoying child to Ciel and the audience out of universe, Ciel is seen the same way by some of the people he works with in universe because he keeps acting much older than he really is.
 After the reveal she is the giftedswordswomandriven by love to act as something she isn't for the sake of her future with Ciel, while he is a youngchessmasterdriven by hate to try and avenge his family while giving up his future in the process.

 At the end of the murder mystery arc, Wordsmith learned the truth about Sebastian because Ciel likes his mystery novels, and because writers often are inspired to write more if they have a strange/intense/mysterious/life-changing experience.
 During the arc, at one point he thinks about how Ciel reminds him of his teacher (Arthur Conan Doyle based Sherlock Holmes's deductive skills after the skills of the man who taught him to be a doctor).
 Jeremy /Sebastian also makes deductions and observations in a way very similar to how Sherlock Holmes did in the original novels.
 Also, he uses an outstanding disguise: Sherlock Holmes was a master of disguise.
 So the Sherlock Holmes expy-arc made Sherlock Holmes into an expy of Ciel and Sebastian.